Modernizing the TIme Clock

 Most time tracking software systems are simple enough to maintain after initial setup.
 However, system administrators should take the time to investigate the kinds of problems experienced by other users and the level of support offered by developers.
 Experiencing even a few hours of downtime can lead to days of attempting to recreate data that might not pass muster with auditors.

-Time Tracking Software for Employees
+This post is part of the series: Time Tracking Software for Employees

 - Time Tracking Software for Employees: Most Requested Features